mhannum72/mylunch/README.md

 todo
 ====

+* I want to create a 'header' and 'footer' section to add to pretty much every page to make this look professional.

 * I can create a 'share-slideshow' mechanism (or page) where you can provide a list of email addresses, and the slideshow will be shared.
 EVEN BETTER, I can make sure that the link that each of them follow is unique, and then